Elena Kagan: Confirmation hearings

+Early cases

 Because of her service as solicitor general, Kagan recused herself from 28 out of the 78 cases heard during her first year on the Court to avoid conflicts of interest.
-In 2017, she recused herself from the immigrant-detention case Jennings v.
-Rodriguez because she authorized a filing in the case when she was solicitor general.
+She recused herself again, due to similar conflicts of interests, in the 2017 immigrant-detention case Jennings v.
+Rodriguez, as she had authorized a filing in the case as solicitor general.